cvano/cvano/README.md

 # Hello, I'm Clay 👨‍💻
-  I'm a 2nd year CS student at the University of Michigan.
+  I'm a 3rd year CS student at the University of Michigan.

 ## About Me
-  🌱 I’m currently learning C++, Python, and JavaScript.
+  🌱 I’m continuing learning C++, and starting to learn Python, JavaScript, HTML, and CSS.

   🔭 I’m currently working on my degree, personal projects, leetcoding, and obtaining a SWE internship!